ncredinburgh/JavaForSmallTeams/style/80_make_dependencies_explicit.md

 Make sure that the dependencies of a class are clearly visible.

-Always inject dependencies into a class using it's constructor.
+Always inject dependencies into a class using its constructor.
 Do not use other methods such as setters or annotations on fields.

 Never introduce dependencies using hidden routes such as `Singletons` or `ThreadLocals`.